knative/community/working-groups/security/responding.md

    vulnerability in the CVE and disclosure**.
 1. The Fix Team urgently develops a fix or mitigation so that a realistic timeline can be communicated to users.
+1. The Fix Lead completes the Github Security Advisory and requests a CVE from Github.
 1. If the CVSS score is below 4.0, the Fix Team may - after appropriate discussion and based on developer bandwidth, public holidays etc - decide to slow down the release process.